-So we have a laminate mahogany body, however this time it’s edge bound with black white purfling on the top edge, and black edging on the back of the model.
+So we have a laminate mahogany body, however, this time its edge is bound with black white purfling on the top edge, and black edging on the back of the model.

-There is a similar black and white detailing around the soundhole and in both cases, this binding edging is inlaid, so not a transfer.
+A similar black and white are detailed around the soundhole and in both cases, this binding edging is inlaid, so not a transfer.